frenetic-lang/frenetic/guide/04-OxMonitor.md

   timeout interval callback
 ```

-This function issues an [AggregateRequest] every [interval] seconds
+This function issues a request every `interval` seconds for counters
-for counters that match [pat].
+that match `pat`.
 Use `periodic_stats_request` in
 `switch_connected`.
-For example, in the template below,
+For example, in the template below, the program
-the program periodically reads the counter for HTTP requests
+periodically reads the counter for HTTP requests and HTTP responses
-and HTTP responses every five seconds:
+every five seconds:

 ```ocaml
 let switch_connected (sw : switchId) : unit =